Code Swendsen-Wang Dynamics: Quantum Markov chain for code Hamiltonians

 Here, we have used that twirling any state over the Pauli group yields a maximally mixed state and therefore

 for any logical state $\overline{\ket \varphi}$.

 \end{proof}

-We now show that the mixing time of the classical chain $Q$ governs the mixing time of the quantum chain above.
-Formally, consider an ergodic (classical) Markov chain on $X$ with transition matrix $P$ and stationary distribution $\pi$.
+We now show that the mixing time of the classical chain $Q$ governs the mixing time of the quantum chain above, whenever $Q(x, \cdot)$ is invariant under a shift by a logical operator at \emph{every} step.
+Formally,

+for any $\ell \in \{0,1\}^{2n}$ representing a logical operator, i.e., $P(\ell) \in \mc L$.
+Indeed, we show that CSW dynamics satisfies this condition in \cref{lemma:csw_qcreduction}.

+To state the mixing time bound, let $P$ be the transition matrix for an an ergodic (classical) Markov chain on~$X$ with stationary distribution~$\pi$.
 We define the mixing time

-We furthermore define the mixing time of \cref{alg:quantum sampler} which outputs a state $\ket \phi$ after time $T$ as
+We furthermore define the mixing time of \cref{alg:quantum sampler} which outputs a state~$\ket \phi$ after time~$T$ as